MAziz-0/Merge_store/README.md

 ### Further Testing

 -   The live project has been tested  on a variety of devices such as Desktop and Samsung Note 10 + 5G
 -   A large amount of testing was done to ensure that the website was responsive.
+Lighthouse testing showed acceptable results.
 -   Friends and family members were requested to review the site and documentation to point out any bugs or user experience issues, and all were content with the browsing experience.

 ### Known Bugs